CHiQPM: Calibrated Hierarchical Interpretable Image Classification: Method

 As introduced in \cref{sec:introconf}, the nonconformity score $s$ is a crucial aspect of any Conformal Prediction method.
 In order to construct the prediction sets for \hqpm{} by going up the class hierarchy, we compute the nonconformity score based on how similar the class is in the hierarchy to the initially predicted class \predclass{}, as we are ascending the hierarchy that led to \predclass{}. \newt{ Note that the introduced method offers all the guarantees of CP, as only a different nonconformity score is used. } For every class $c$, we propose to use the activations of the features in the shared path down the tree as nonconformity score:

 Note that \indicator{i}{c} ensures that all $i$ features are shared and the dependency on the input sample of all variables is omitted for brevity.
 We call this simple nonconformity score \textit{up} as it goes strictly up the tree. \paragraph{Subtree Selection} The conformal predictor can predict with more granularity and achieve its guarantees when the prediction can also go down towards only some subtrees below the feature node determined by \upscore(c).
 That also allows \hqpm{} to predict those descendants preferably that have some support beyond the shared path, \eg choosing to predict only the cowbirds in \cref{fig:TeaserFull}.
-Therefore, we extend the nonconformity score to also account for the activation of the feature at the point of diversion:
+Therefore, we extend the nonconformity score to also account for the activation of the feature at the point of diversion after sharing $k$ features:

 \paragraph{Limited Level} Finally, the maximum number of levels the set is constructed from is limited to ensure efficient sets.
 Towards that goal, the minimum reachable error rate $\alpha^n_{cal}$ on the calibration data for each fixed level $n$ is calculated according to \cref{eq:fixPred}.
 The conformal prediction is then limited to the highest level \adalvl{} that still reaches the target coverage defined by $\alpha$.
 To ensure the limitation, we limit \upscore{} to \adalvl{}, and multiply the score with the indicator function \indicator{n}{c} indexed at \indicator{\adalvl}{c}.
-This ensures all classes that were not correctly predicted under \adalvl{} get the most nonconform score of $0$:
+This ensures all classes that were not correctly predicted under \adalvl{} get the most nonconform score of $0$ \footnote{\Cref{eq:adalvl,eg:finscore,eg:finscore1} have been corrected from the NeurIPS 2025 proceedings version to accurately reflect the mathematical logic of the published code.}: